MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/optimize-performance-create-update.md

   - PowerApps
   - D365CE
 contributors:
+  - JimDaly
-  - JimDaly, apurvgh
+  - divkamath
 ---
-# Optimize performance to perform at Scale.
+# Optimize performance for bulk operations

 Dataverse offers several options you can use to maximize total throughput when performing operations at scale.
 Using Dataverse SDK developers can adjust the performance with wide of range of options to optimize program performance.
 This article demostrates available options and that you can choose from and bring the best in your application.

 ## Scenarios